 Wow!
 The first day of middle school!
 So exciting for everyone.
 We are writing to tell you a little about our son Patrick, who is in your child’s class this year.

-If you are not familiar with autism by now, we are actually a little surprised, with the numbers in our children’s age group (11-12 years old) being 1 in 88 kids.
-That being said, “if you’ve met one person with autism, you’ve met one person with autism” so we’re going to keep typing…
+If you are not familiar with autism by now, we are actually a little surprised, with the incidence in our children’s age group (11-12 years old) being 1 in 88 kids (editor’s note: This blog originally ran two years ago.
+The incidence for 12-year-old children in 2014 was 1 in 68) .
+That being said, “if you’ve met one person with autism, you’ve met one person with autism” so we’re going to keep typing . . .